MONAGHAN LAB

 Our Department is well established with exciting research programs in plant biology.

-We will help you to secure external funding such as NSERC, OGS, and others.
+We will help you to secure external funding such as NSERC, OGS, and others (trainees have secured over $400K in scholarships so far).

 International experiences are encouraged through collaborative projects.